juhi24/radcomp/README.md

 # radcomp
 Polarimetric radar vertical profile classification and related tools

-For more information, please refer to the paper by Tiira and Moisseev (2020) or contact jussi@j24.fi.
+For more information, please refer to the paper by Tiira and Moisseev (2020), contact jussi@j24.fi or open an issue on Github.

 Tiira, J. and Moisseev, D.: Unsupervised classification of vertical profiles of dual polarization radar variables, Atmos.
 Meas.
 Tech., 13, 1227–1241, https://doi.org/10.5194/amt-13-1227-2020, 2020.